Tutorial

 Structure of the application

-A selva application is structured like the following:
+A selva application can be structured like the following:

 project/